|Subscribe | What is RSS|

 National Park Service

 LAKE MEAD NATIONAL RECREATION AREA News Release

-Las Vegas –June 6, the Bureau of Land Management, Bureau of Reclamation, National Park Service, Nevada Division of Forestry, U.S. Fish and Wildlife Service and U.S. Forest Service are implementing fire restrictions in Southern Nevada.
+Las Vegas – On June 1, the Bureau of Land Management, Bureau of Reclamation, Mt.
+Charleston Fire Prevention District, National Park Service, U.S. Fish and Wildlife Service and U.S. Forest Service are implementing fire restrictions in Southern Nevada.